 Bert is Pecan Street’s CTO.
 He has been working in technology and product development since starting his career in 1984 with Eastman Kodak, where he worked for 5 years as an electronics manufacturing process development engineer while earning his master’s degree in mechanical engineering from the University of Rochester.
 Bert then worked for 9 years at the Microelectronics and Computer Technology Corp.
 (MCC) in Austin, concluding his tenure there as vice president of portable electronics product research.
 Since 2000, he has held product development, product marketing and advisory rolls at a number of start-up companies including Stellar Display Corporation, Wireless Age, Motion Computing, Portelligent and most recently, Heliovolt, where he was director of product development for CIGS based thin-film photovoltaic modules.

-Fisayo Fadelu, finance director & general counsel
+Fisayo Fadelu, chief financial officer & general counsel

-Fisayo is Pecan Street’s finance director and general counsel.
+Fisayo is Pecan Street’s CFO and general counsel.
 Prior to joining the organization, she worked for Smith International (a subsidiary of Schlumberger Ltd.) where she led teams on Sarbanes Oxley compliance projects in U.S. and international locations.
 Prior to that, Fisayo worked with the Audit and Assurance Services group at the Ernst & Young’s Houston office where she supervised audit projects for public companies.
 She holds a master’s and undergraduate degree in accounting from Baylor University and received her J.D. from the University of Texas at Austin.

 Grant P. Fisher, water and data director